New website

 Carrying out an EIA involves assessing the likely (or actual) effects of policies on people in respect of protected equality characteristics including age, disability, race and sexual orientation—please see overleaf for further detail and the full list of protected characteristics.
 This includes looking for opportunities to promote equality that may have previously been missed or could be better used, as well as negative or adverse impacts that can be removed or mitigated where possible.
 If any negative or adverse impacts amount to unlawful discrimination, they must be removed.

-Public Sector Equality Duty.
+As a local authority, we are required by the Equality Act 2010 to comply with the Public Sector Equality Duty.
 This means that we need to carry out an equality analysis of our services and any proposals for change.
 We need to ensure that all our strategies, policies, services and functions, both current and proposed, give proper consideration and due regard to the needs of diverse groups in order to:

 The Public Sector Equality Duty contained in section 149 of the Equality Act 2010 requires public authorities to have due regard to a number of equality considerations when exercising their functions.
 EIAs should be carried out prior to implementing a policy, with a view to identifying its potential impact on equality.
 They are not required by law, but are a way of facilitating and evidencing compliance with the Public Sector Equality Duty.